1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 To add a new discussion channel:

-- Click on the button located in the left sidebar of the Web app kChat (online service) kchat.infomaniak.com).
+- Click on the button located in the left sidebar of the kChat Web app (online service) kchat.infomaniak.com).

-- Click on Create a new channel:
+- Click Create a new channel:

 Information on a channel